The following overview enlists stock-exchange registered companies currently operating in Western Sahara. Updated 17 September 2023.

 A letter was sent from Friends of Western Sahara Japan, terre des hommes schweiz, Switzerland, Emmaus Stockholm, Sweden to Hitachi on 19 December 2019.
 The company responded that "Negotiations regarding the acquisition of ABB's power grid business are proceeding smoothly.
 Hitachi is promoting the clearance of competition laws around the world, and advancing as scheduled toward the completion of the acquisition in the first half of 2020.
 Therefore, we are very sorry we can't answer at this time."

-The matter of Western Sahara was addressed at the HeidelbergCement AGM of 2019, in 2020 and 2022, but the company did not respond to questions regarding consent of the Saharawi people.
+The matter of Western Sahara was addressed at the company's AGM of 2019, in 2020, 2022 and 2023, but the company did not respond to questions regarding consent of the Saharawi people.

 Holcim Ltd, Switzerland (formerly LafargeHolcim Ltd)